 Likewise, Bavarian firms in the US number over 750, with their book value exceeding Bavaria’s investment in France and the UK combined.

 The largest Bavarian companies at home in the US include: Siemens, Allianz, Adidas, BMW and Linde.
-In 2020, the US was Bavaria’s second most important export destination, at 17.2 billion euros, and the US was Bavaria’s fifth most important source of imports, at 12.2 billion euros in 2020.
+In 2021, the US was Bavaria’s most important export destination, at 19.9 billion euros, and the US was Bavaria’s sixth most important source of imports, at 12.2 billion euros in 2021.

 Research and Technology Connections